Disclaimer

 Example plugin implementation

 Here’s an example of how the plugin could be structured.
-A file like this can be placed directly in wp-content/plugins/
+A file like this can be placed directly in wp-content/plugins/ and then activated via the plugin manager.

 Example: <WP-root>/wp-content/plugins/woocommerce-price-trim-zeros.php